Work, Relationship, Family, Wealth, Health, Support, Knowledge and Self Image?

 Metal - Silver, shiny gold, white, Grey, pastels, hard, reflective, Round

-On-site or distance evaluations of your home or Business.
+Evaluations of your home or Business.

-Feng Shui Consultations
+Feng Shui Consultations:

 Residential, Office, Business, Landscape